senseiji/blog4/_posts/data-engineering/2021-03-29-google-cloud-certification-where-to-start-from.md

 #
 subheadline: "Data Engineering"
 title: "Google Cloud Certification Where To Start From"
 teaser: "Google Cloud Platform (GCP) has recently evolved into a serious contender for one of the best cloud providers globally.
 Due to the platform’s quick rise to the top, there has been a skill shortage of certified Google Cloud engineers.
-If you’ve been wondering about a Google Cloud certification – where to start is a fairly common question which we’ll be answering via this article.**How to Get in"
+If you’ve been wondering about a Google Cloud certification – where to start is a fairly common question which we’ll be answering via this articl"
 categories:
   - Data Engineering